project-oak/oak/docs/concepts.md

 The current version of the Oak Runtime supports [WebAssembly](https://webassembly.org) as the first-class target language for Oak Module development.
-Developers wishing to run their code as part of Project Oak need to be able to compile their code to WebAssembly.
+Independent Software Vendor (ISVs) wishing to run their code as part of Project Oak need to be able to compile their code to WebAssembly.

 WebAssembly has a well-defined, unambiguous
 [formal specification](https://webassembly.github.io/spec/core/valid/instructions.html),